 Have you ever noticed the adverts that appear alongside your search results on Google and other major search engines?
 Then you’ve already got an idea of what pay-per-click (PPC) advertising is.
 While there are different types of PPC ads, the most common one is a Google search ad.
-Google search ads appear as you enter in your search query on Google, and are triggered based on the keywords you searched for.
-This can be anything from looking up what kind of eatery is near you, looking for a barber or even searching for a place that sells antique furniture.
+Google search ads appear as you enter your search query on Google.
+The ads are triggered based on the keywords you searched for.
+This can be anything from looking up what kind of eatery is near you.
+It could be when you are looking for a barber or even searching for a place that sells antique furniture.
 All of these kinds of searches trigger pay-per-click ads in a search engine.

 But why is it called pay-per-click?
 The answer is simple: businesses who choose to run pay-per-click ads are only charged when someone actually clicks into their ad.
 Besides paid search ads, display advertising and remarketing are all types of PPC advertising.

 Let’s take Google Ads as an example of PPC advertising.